vikejs/vike/README.md

 ## Manual Installation

-If you already have an existing Vite app:
+If you have an already existing Vite app and don't want to start from scratch:

 1. Add `vite-plugin-ssr` to your `vite.config.js`.
    - [Vue](/boilerplates/boilerplate-vue/vite.config.js)